Braided Lace Front Wigs

 Step 4: Secure the Wig

-Most lace front wigs come with built-in combs, adjustable straps, and an elastic band.
+Most human hair lace front wigs come with built-in combs, adjustable straps, and an elastic band.
 Use these features to secure the wig tightly, ensuring a snug fit.
 This method is ideal if you prefer a glueless installation.

 Step 5: Trim the Lace